Isolated and vulnerable amid the covid crisis, some of Hong Kong’s elderly are taking their own lives

 “I have a very strong feeling that people’s tolerance is fading,” Lam said.

 Mental health issues are most acute among the elderly, many of whom have faced long-term isolation either in care homes or in small flats for two years.
-According to government census figures, the number of elderly residents living alone had increased by over 50 percent from 2006 to 2016.
+According to government census figures, the number of elderly residents living alone had increased by more than 50 percent from 2006 to 2016.

 The closure of centers for the elderly and other recreational facilities, often the main support system for seniors who live alone, heightened their sense of loneliness and led to depression, social workers said.
-Long-term isolation at home, coupled with grim death reports and images of the elderly lying in outdoor triage areas in the news magnified their fear of getting infected.
+Long-term isolation at home, coupled with grim death reports and images of the elderly lying in outdoor triage areas in the news, magnified their fear of getting infected.

 According to Samaritan Befrienders Hong Kong, a suicide prevention group, nearly one-fifth of the 270 people who sought help amid the latest wave of infections were seniors.
 In July last year, the group recorded 438 deaths by suicide among people older than 60, the highest yearly number since 1973.